EvanQuan/Dominion/Quest/README.md

 # Quest

-Quests are effects that give additional means to gain cards or effects other than through the normal use of cards or [Events][^Event]. attached to cards.
+Quests are effects that give additional means to gain cards or effects other than through the normal use of cards or [Events][^Event].
 Players can fulfill the requirements of the Quest to receive the rewards.

 Quests are not Kingdom cards.
 In fact Quests are not considered "cards" at all; any text referring to a "card" (such as instructions to "name a card",